lucat1/libstf/README.md

 ./scripts/install_caliper.sh
 ```

 This will install Caliper alongside jemalloc in `~/opt`.

-The you can build the libstf library as follows:
+Then, you can build the libstf library as follows:

 ```bash
 mkdir build && cd build